psychemedia/winter-tales/src/sir-cleges-winter-cherries.md

 Out of the hall Sir Cleges "went to pay his other debts, and no man hindered him.
 He went to the usher, and, "Take your strokes," he said when he met him ; and he dealt him that which would make him forbid no man the way to the King for many a day afterwards, so grimly did Sir Cleges greet him.
 "You have there the third part of my reward," quoth Sir Cleges.

 Sir Cleges went to the porter and gave him four strokes also.
 The first broke his shoulder blade and his arm, and he gave him three more for his full share, so that he would stop no more entering for many a day.
-"You have the third part of my re- ward," quoth Sir Cleges, "according to our covenant."
+"You have the third part of my reward," quoth Sir Cleges, "according to our covenant."

 The King was in his chamber with mirth and steward fell Down lihe a log," honour.
 Thither came Sir Cleges to thank King Other again ; and it chanced that a harper sang to the King the former deeds of a certain knight, even of Sir Cleges himself.